Djihads80/MojavatarsBlender/README.md

 # Usage
 You can [download](https://github.com/Djihads80/MojavatarsBlender/releases) the latest .blend file from [here!](https://github.com/Djihads80/MojavatarsBlender/releases)

-After downloading, open the .blend file, make sure you are atleast using a version newer than `4.4.0` as this was not made to account for older Blender versions
+After downloading, open the .blend file, make sure you are using version `4.4.0` or later, as this was not made to account for older Blender versions.

 <details>
   <summary>Click here for instructions</summary>